 If You Are Experiencing Hand Pain, Please Contact Us

 Please contact us as soon as possible to schedule an appointment with our talented team.
 Hand pain can present in many ways, including trigger finger and trigger thumb, and be caused by many things.
-Call Dr. Pruzansky at 212-249-8700 to schedule an appointment, obtain an accurate diagnosis, and start to restore comfort to your hand.
+Call Dr. Pruzansky at 212-249-8700 to schedule an appointment, obtain an accurate diagnosis, and start to improve the function of your hand.